gbdrummer/symbiocss/02_css.md

 ## Just in case...

-If you're worried that chaining selectors will degrade the performance of your CSS, you are correct, however this has not been shown to be a problem worth worrying about in virtually any situation:
+If you're worried that chaining selectors will degrade the performance of your CSS, you are correct.
+However, this has not been shown to be a problem worth worrying about in virtually any situation:

 [Jordan Walker of CSStricks](https://css-tricks.com/efficiently-rendering-css/) says:
 <blockquote>